heutelbeck/sapl-policy-engine/sapl-test/README.md

   the [Sonar Maven Plugin documentation](https://docs.sonarsource.com/sonarcloud/advanced-setup/ci-based-analysis/sonarscanner-for-maven/#configuration) for details (defaultValue = false).

-* **enableHtmlReport**: When set to true a HTML coverage report is created.
+* **enableHtmlReport**: When set to true an HTML coverage report is created.
 This report is similar to JaCoCo reports showing colorized line coverage and the number of covered branches for conditions in a line.
 The path to the index.html on the filesystem is printed in the Maven log.
 Terminals like Powershell allow clicking on these paths and opening the report directly in the browser (defaultValue = true).